 SEM offers large benefits to advertisers as they are able to place their advert in front of customers at the exact moment they are looking to purchase a product – namely when they are searching for something.

 SEO & SEM each have their own pros and cons, and as a result most of the best growth hackers and marketers utilize both.

 Search engine result pages are the pages that appear on your screen when a search engine displays the results of your search.
 The different websites that are shown on these pages can be organic results or paid advertisements.

 Increasingly, it is not necessary to click on specific results as Google shows answers to questions in “snippet” sections.
 Searches that don’t result in clicks are known as “zero-click searches”.

 Geo-fencing growth hacking is a growth hack invented in 2015.
 Geofencing allows marketers to determine a specific geographical area that functions as a digital marketing opportunity.

-For example, mobile network providers send welcoming SMS’s when the user enters one country from another.
+One example of this is when mobile network providers send welcome SMS’s when a user enters one country from another.